Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 - Ruby compatible with the current `github-pages` gem.
 - Bundler.
 - Git.
-- XeLaTeX and Liberation Sans when compiling the CV locally.
+- LuaLaTeX, the standard LaTeX-extra packages, and Liberation Sans when compiling the tagged CV locally.

 Install dependencies: